 Washington Marijuana DUI – What is it all about?

 Washington state recently legalized the use of recreational marijuana.
 Around the same time, the state legislature amended its DUI laws to include marijuana usage.
-Much like alcohol, it is illegal to drive motor vehicle while under the influence of marijuana.
+Much like alcohol, it is illegal to drive a motor vehicle while under the influence of marijuana.
 So what is the legal limit?
 The state legislature has set a per se impairment bar of 5 ng/mL (nanograms per milliliter) of marijuana in your blood.

 How is this measured?
 What does it equate to?
 The Washington state toxicology lab tests all blood samples taken during a DUI arrest.
 Marijuana levels are tested using Liquid Chromatography/Mass Tandem Spectrometry.
 It measures the level of active THC in your system, as well as Carboxy THC in your system.
 Active THC is the psychoactive compound in your system making you feel “high”, or under the influence.
 By contrast, Carboxy THC has no psychoactive components to it.
 Rather, it indicates past marijuana usage.
 In fact, for a regular smoker, Carboxy THC can stay in your system for up to a month.
 A skilled DUI defense attorney understands these measurements and how to best defend your charge.